Yermo/nativescript-background-geolocation-fbs/README.md

 https://play.google.com/store/apps/details?id=fr.dvilleneuve.lockito&hl=en_US

+After installing the app, you must enable it in developer options.
+The setting under Developers Options is *** Select mock locations app ***.

 If you are under Linux or MacOSX, there is a script in ./etc/fake_gps.sh that will feed locations to the lockito app for testing.
 You must have the Android SDK installed and the 'adb' command must be in your path.